gbif/hp-montserrat/en/resources/contributing.md

 ## Flower-Insect Timed Count (FIT Count)

-**FIT Count (Flower-Insect Timed Count)** is a simple 10-minute survey.
+**[Flower-Insect Timed Count] or FIT Count(https://fitcount.ceh.ac.uk)** is a simple 10-minute survey.
 You watch a small patch of flowers and record the insects that visit.
 It is designed for anyone to do and helps track how pollinators such as **bees, butterflies, flies, and wasps** are doing over time.

 This matters because pollinators play a key role in food production and healthy ecosystems.
 By taking part, you help researchers understand long-term changes in insect numbers and support efforts to protect these vital species.